50 incredible hotels you should sleep in during your lifetime

 Explore Australia's sparsely populated Kangaroo Island from the comfort of The Southern Ocean Lodge, a sustainable hotel which was ranked the best hotel in Australia by Travel + Leisure.

-Sleep in glass igloos and gaze at the stars at Hotel Kakslauttanen, located in the wilderness of Finland.

-The Mihir Garh hotel, near Jodhpur in India, was built to resemble a sandcastle and was named the 'most extraordinary place to stay in 2014' by Lonely Planet.
+The Mihir Garh hotel, built to resemble a sandcastle, near Jodhpur in India was named 'most extraordinary place to stay in 2014' by the writers and editors at Lonely Planet.

+Enjoy the spectacular views at the Berggasthaus Aescher guesthouse, which is nestled in a mountain in the Swiss Alps.

+Stay on board without the sea sickness on the Sunborn Gibraltar yacht, which is anchored off the coast of Gibraltar, Spain.

 Watch the sun set over St. Lucia's verdant mountains from a private infinity pool at Jade Mountain St. Lucia.